 The first book they published was Kateri’s poetry collection My Heart is a Stray Bullet.
-Since then, Kegedonce has published nearly 40 books for children and adults that reflect Indigenous voices and culture and spread those stories and voices to the world at large.
-Angel Wing Splash Pattern, a collection of short stories by Richard Van Camp that was also Kegedonce’s first published work of fiction, has been translated into two languages, and Lightfinder, a more recent YA book by Aaron Paquette, was one of Amazon’s top-sellers in sci-fi and fantasy for the better part of 2014.
+Since then, Kegedonce has published more than 50 books for adults and children that reflect Indigenous voices and culture and spread those stories and voices to the world at large.
+Angel Wing Splash Pattern, Richard Van Camp’s first published collection of short stories, was re-released in a fully redesigned 20th Anniversary edition in 2020.
+Smokii Sumac’s poetry collection, you are enough: love poems for the end of the world won the 2019 Indigenous Voices Award for Published Poetry in English.
+Lightfinder, a YA book by Aaron Paquette, won the 2015 Burt Award for First Nations, Métis and Inuit Literature.

 Kegedonce publishes authors from all over Canada.
-They’ve launched the careers of prominent artists like the aforementioned Paquette, David Groulx, Giles Benaway, and Leslie Belleau, and published established writers like Marilyn Dumont and Basil Johnston.
+They’ve launched the careers of prominent artists like the aforementioned Paquette, David Groulx, and Leslie Belleau, and published established writers like Louise Bernice Halfe, Marilyn Dumont and Basil Johnston.
 Their books have won awards regionally (Ontario Arts Council Aboriginal Arts Award), nationally (Ânskohk Aboriginal Book Awards), and internationally (Honour List of the International Board of Books for Young People).

-Kegedonce’s staff work from their homes, so their daily coworkers often become their children and pets.
-Their administrative assistant has two cats who help with bookkeeping, the manager has an albino great dane who guards books, and their editor juggles three small boys, a dog and a cat between Cape Croker and Ottawa.
-Their marketing guru has recently adopted a stray cat, so there’s a full suite of animal helpers to bring these books to fruition.
+Kegedonce’s staff have always worked from home, so their daily coworkers are often their children and pets.
+Their administrative assistant has two cats who help with bookkeeping, the publication manager has an albino great dane who guards books, and their managing editor juggles three small boys, a dog and a cat between Cape Croker and Ottawa.
+Their marketing assistant often shares her office space with her 100-lb Bouvier.
+There’s a full suite of animal helpers to bring these books to fruition.